Add Automation Actions

 Threat: Human-readable HTML with full timeline

-This template sends information about a threat to users in a condensed, summary format with the complete timeline of the threat, including all relevant activity and identified indicators of compromise.
+This template sends information about a threat to users in a condensed, summary format with the complete timeline of the threat, including all relevant activity and identified Indicators of Compromise (IOCs).

 Here’s an example: